 The image was edited in a Microsoft Digital Image Editor, where the members of the rock group were removed from the photo.
 The Beatles will magically appear when you “hover” your cursor over the image!

-The non-hovered image above is a composite of this image (original image link no longer active), taken by Scottish photographer Iain Macmillan; and this image’s white Volkswagen (and some road and curb details) by an unknown author.
-This latter photo contains many of the same vehicles, in their same locations, as does the actual album cover photo: and is therefore assumed to have been taken by Iain Macmillan just before or after Iain took the famous album cover photo.
-In a twist, the licence plate number on the white Volkswagon in the non-hovered photo above (edited from the latter photo just mentioned) appears to be different than the licence plate number on the hovered photo’s Volkswagon!
+The non-hovered image above is a composite of the original image used for the album cover, taken by Scottish photographer Iain Macmillan; and this image’s white Volkswagen (and some road and curb details) taken by an unknown author.
+This latter photo contains many of the same vehicles, in their same locations, as are seen on the actual album cover photo; and it is therefore assumed that the photo was taken by Iain Macmillan just before or after Iain took the famous album cover photo.
+In a twist, the licence-plate number on the white Volkswagon in the non-hovered photo above (edited from the latter photo just mentioned) appears to be different than the licence-plate number on the hovered photo’s Volkswagon!

 The Abbey Road album cover photo was taken 49 years ago (from the year 2018) on Friday morning, August 8, 1969, from a ladder at this approximate spot in the middle of Abbey Road, as seen on a Google map (looking northwest).